 Asheville, North Carolina

-Asheville is a bohemian hideout tucked between the Smoky and Blue Ridge Mountains.
-It’s a place where young, ragamuffin artists continue to create without losing their bearded, mountain man, moonshine entrepreneurial spirit.
+Asheville is a bohemian hideout tucked between the Smoky National Park and Blue Ridge Mountains.
+Besides being considered one of the most romantic getaways in the south, it’s a place where young, ragamuffin artists continue to create without losing their bearded, mountain man, moonshine entrepreneurial spirit.

 With a downtown akin to Paris with its European-style buildings, Art Deco style, and frequent coffee houses, Asheville collects the misunderstood cast-offs from Nashville and Memphis.
 The result is the strangest but greatest music ever.
 Synthesizer pioneer Bob Moog lived in Asheville, and the annual electronic music festival, Moogfest, is held in his honor.